Karim-53/Compare-xAI/README.md

 The data is also available as one SQLite database file `data/04_sql/database`

 # 2. Run experiments (Sample Usage)
-Want to reproduce the results shown in [our paper](arxiv todo) ?
+Want to reproduce the results shown in [our paper][arxiv] ?
 Follow these instructions:
 ## 2.1 Install required packages

 [//]: # (There is no specific requirements listed in `requirements.txt` you can run only a few unit tests and a few Explainer with a small set of packages.
 So just install what is needed on the go :&#41; )